 You can go for a stroll, take a (very chilly) dip, and sit at restaurants perched over the river.

-In March and April, the cherry and almond orchards are stunning, So are the wildflowers that cover the picturesque riverside.
+In March and April, the cherry and almond orchards are stunning, and so are the wildflowers that cover the picturesque riverside.

-At just over a one-hour drive from Marrakech, it is an escape to a cooler climate.
+Just over a one-hour drive from Marrakech, it offers an escape to cooler weather.
 As a result, it can get very busy.
-But, if you are short on time it’s a great day trip.
+But, if you are short on time, it’s a great day trip.

 Book // Day tour to Ourika Valley

-Imlil is a small village that has become the center for high mountain trekking.
+Imlil is a small village that has become the centre for high mountain trekking.

 It may lack the charm and tradition of other Berber villages in the Atlas Mountains, but it makes up for it in adventure and scenery.